ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 ## By providing an example, tell me when you have had to handle a variety of assignments.
 Describe the results.
 S: Breast cancer + prepare for the toefl + start a new project
 T: To finish all
-A: 1) identify the proirty for the task 2) explain when/ why 3) Let go something you can't control
+A: 1) identify the proirty for the task 2) explain when/ why 3) Let go something you can't control 4) love the process.
-R:
+R: Everything in the end will be alright.

 ## Tell me about a time when you had to work with limited time or resources?
+S
+T
+A
+R

 # Behavior Questions - Very General One
 ## Why Amazon?